i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     AGREE(privkey, pubkey)
         Generates a shared secret from the given private and public keys.

-KDF(salt, ikm, info, n)
+HKDF(salt, ikm, info, n)
-    A cryptographic key derivation function which takes some input key material ikm (which should have good entropy but is not required to be a uniformly random string), a salt of length SALT_LEN bytes, and a context-specific 'info' value, and produces an output of n bytes suitable for use as key material.
+    A cryptographic key derivation function which takes some input key material ikm (which should have good entropy but is not required to be a uniformly random string), a salt of length 32 bytes, and a context-specific 'info' value, and produces an output of n bytes suitable for use as key material.

-    Instantiated with HKDF as specified in [RFC-5869]_, using the hash function SHA-256.
+    Use HKDF as specified in [RFC-5869]_, using the hash function SHA-256.
-    This means that SALT_LEN can be at most 32.
+    This means that SALT_LEN is 32 bytes max.

 Format